 New Caledonia is renowned for its choice of powder-white beaches on Grand Terre, the Isle of Pines and nearby Loyalty Islands.

-Here is a round-up of some of the best beaches in New Caledonia – just perfect for a romantic honeymoon getaway.
+Take your pick from this round-up of the best beaches in New Caledonia – just perfect for a romantic honeymoon.

 Discover Nouméa’s most popular beach – a long crescent of powder-white sand, lined with beachfront cafés, restaurants, nightclubs and hotels.

 Pick a secluded spot to sunbathe on the beach or try some of the numerous watersport activities available such as windsurfing, kite surfing, paragliding, jet skiing and kayaking.

 Anse Vata beach is home to a range of accommodations including the luxurious 5-star Le Meridien Nouméa overlooking Anse Vata Cove and the 5-star Nouvata Hotel, which sits in the heart of this lively resort area.

 This family-friendly white-sand beach offers calm waters perfect for swimming, with a wide choice of cafes, restaurants and nightclubs nearby.